Personnel Records Retention Guidelines

 - POLICY STANDARDS AND PROCEDURESThe following guidelines are used to handle the personnel file of a terminated or retired employee:

-- The Records Management Office will retain the files for a period of two years after which time they will be transmitted to Archives.
+- HR Systems will retain the files for a period of two years after which time they will be transmitted to Archives.